Premier League TV rights: Five of seven live packages sold for £4.464bn

 Scudamore added in a statement on Tuesday that the Premier League would continue the sales process "to deliver the best possible outcome for the remaining packages of rights".

-There is no indication whether Sky or BT remain in the market for the final two packages of midweek and bank holiday matches.
+BT have said they "will continue to engage" with the Premier League over the final two packages of midweek and bank holiday matches, but there is no indication about Sky's interest.

+However, given any broadcaster is limited to a total of 148 matches, they can only win one of the two packages.

-However, there has been speculation that Amazon, Facebook, Netflix or Twitter would bid for the first time and break the Sky-BT duopoly.
+There has been speculation that Amazon, Facebook, Netflix or Twitter would bid for the first time and break the Sky-BT duopoly.

 Manchester United executive vice-chairman Ed Woodward was among those predicting one of the American tech giants would enter the market.